 Continuing north, the trail crosses over Lost Brook where a dam is visible.

 The trail joins with the Allison Trail briefly after it crosses Green Brook near more wetlands.

 Both the Green Brook, Lost Brook are tributaries of the nearby Hudson River.
 The trail then passes the trail terminus for the short Sweet Gum Trail (which leads to the nearby members only Greenbrook Sanctuary to the east).

 The trail continues heading north crossing over two additional tributary streams before terminating at the Main Trail near Route 9W.

 Tenafly Nature Center is located at 313 Hudson Avenue Tenafly, New Jersey.
 There is a small parking lot.
 Click here for directions.

 Feel free to comment below with any bird sightings, interesting plants, memories or suggestions!
 Thank you and have fun exploring!

 I recently visited Wawayanda State Park with a mission to find spring wildflowers.
 We took part of the 1.8 mile William Hoeferlin trail (blue blaze) to the .7 of a mile Black Eagle Trail (green/white blaze).
 The Black Eagle Trail leads back to the park access road.
 You can check out these and other trails found at Wawayanda State Park here.

 Pink Lady Slipper was first on the list.
 Pink Lady Slippers can live up to twenty years in the wild but take a long time to get established.
 There is no point in picking one in the wild to take home as it will quickly die outside of its natural habitat.

-As I wandered along looking for more flowers I instead discovered two trees hugging.
+As I wandered along looking for more flowers I instead discovered two trees growing in an unusual way.